zachbr/Dis4IRC/README.md

 * User whitelist/blacklist
 * Paste support for long messages
 * Channel Join/Quit broadcasts
+* Discord webook support
-* Non-prefixed messages for IRC bots
+* Non-prefixed messages for other IRC bots to handle

 Built using
 -----------